ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

 ### Discover & Verify SBOMs and Signature using Ratify

-1. Extract the SBOM plugin from the Ratify binary and copy it to the default plugins directory
+1. Extract the SBOM plugin from the Ratify tarball and copy it to the default plugins directory

     ```bash
     tar xvf ratify.tar.gz -C ~/.ratify/plugins/ sbom